 - Act as if you are neutral; practice neutrality. - Encourage and affirm each person. - Explain your role. - Be aware of your own "unconscious" behaviors. - Resist the temptation to step out of the role of facilitator.

-Thanks to the RKI Facilitators' Working Guide; see reference section.
+^{}Thanks to the RKI Facilitators' Working Guide.